Keyfactor/remote-file-orchestrator/readme_source.md

 <details>
 <summary><b>DefaultSudoImpersonatedUser</b> (Applicable for Linux hosted certificate stores only)</summary>

 * Used in conjunction with UseSudo="Y", this optional setting can be used to set an alternate user id you wish to impersonate with sudo.
 If this option does not exist or is set to an empty string, the default user of "root" will be used.
 Any user id used here must have permissions to SCP/SFTP files to/from each certificate store location OR the SeparateUploadFilePath (see later in this section) as well as permissions to execute the commands listed in the "Prerequisites and Security Considerations" section above.
-This value will be used for all certificate stores managed by this orchestrator extension implementation UNLESS overriden by the SudoImpersonatedUser certificate store type custom field setting described later in the Certificate Store Types section.
+This value will be used for all certificate stores managed by this orchestrator extension implementation UNLESS overriden by the SudoImpersonatedUser certificate store type custom field setting described later in the [Creating Certificate Store Types](#creating-certificate-store-types) section.
 * Allowed values - Any valid user id that the destination Linux server will recognize
 * Default value - blank (root will be used)